nate-browne/NotARook-ie/README.md

     * For windows, [check here](https://www.gnu.org/software/xboard/#tag-A1).
 Fair warning that this engine may or may not run well (or at all, really) on windows (haven't tested it).
 2. Clone the repo
 3. Type `make` to build the program.
-4. To play against the engine, run `xboard -cp -fcp bin/notarookie`.
+4. To play against the engine, run `xboard -cp -fcp bin/notarookie &`.
     * This will start the engine with you playing the white pieces.
-5. To have the engine play itself, run `xboard -mm -fcp bin/notarookie -fd "$(pwd)" -scp bin/notarookie -sd "$(pwd)"`.
+5. To have the engine play itself, run `xboard -mm -fcp bin/notarookie -fd "$(pwd)" -scp bin/notarookie -sd "$(pwd)" &`.
 The engine will begin to play itself.

 #### Arena/PyChess (UCI protocol setup)
 Watch [this video](https://www.youtube.com/watch?v=7WUN1dgUEmw) to see how to set up the engine to run in Arena chess.